Jennings Family Brave Companions Fund

 - QPA of not less than 2.5

-- Will return to Carnegie Mellon as a full time student in the fall semester following the travel abroad experience
+- Will return to Carnegie Mellon as a full time student in the fall semester following the summer travel abroad experience

 - Students who are interested in traveling to a developing country in an approved study abroad program.
 It is required that you schedule an appointment with the staff in the Study Abroad office before submitting your application.
 Appointments can be made through the CMU Study Abroad Portal.